 Save pigs from hell and yourself from bad health by feasting on faux pork products instead.
 Stuff a sandwich full of Yves brand veggie ham slices, or throw some Lightlife Smart Bacon into a sizzling skillet—the freezer and “health food” sections of your local grocery or health food stores are packed full of these and other tasty substitutes.

-Think before you eat another sausage link—order a free vegetarian starter kit full of delicious recipes and celebrity features today!
+Think before you eat another sausage link—order a free vegan starter kit full of delicious recipes and celebrity features today!